telstra/MessagingAPI-SDK-python/README.md

 ## Subscription

+A subscription gives you a dedicated mobile number tied to an application.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#tag/Provisioning>.

 ### Create Subscription